Adjoint functor theorems for homotopically enriched categories: -categories and the adjoint functor theorem in the case

 is bi-terminal in the $\cv/I$-category $\cv/\ca(A,UB)$, and so is shrinkable by Proposition~\ref{prop:shrinking2}. \endproof

-In order to complete the proof of Proposition~\ref{cor:enough_cofibrant_limits_comma}, we need to consider weighted limits in $\cv/I$-categories of the form $P\colon A/U \to \ci$.
+In order to prove Proposition~\ref{cor:enough_cofibrant_limits_comma}, we need to consider weighted limits in $\cv/I$-categories of the form $P\colon A/U \to \ci$.
 First, we show that these are comma categories in the $\cv/I$-enriched sense.
+In order to formulate this statement correctly, let us first observe that the forgetful functor $\cv\cat/\ci \to \cv\cat$ has a right adjoint $R$, sending $\ca$ to the $\cv/I$-category $\pi_2\colon\ca \times \ci \to \ci$.